'Mental bites' webinar series - Depression – Is it family abuse or violence?

 Dr Cathy Andronis works as a GP and psychotherapist in inner Melbourne and is a qualified family therapist.

-She is the current chair of the RACGP SI in psychological medicine, a member of the Victorian RACGP-RANZP liaison sub-committee, and is the RACGP representative for Mental Health Australia and the MHPN clinical education committee.
+She is RACGP Specific Interests Psychological Medicine Chair, a member of the Victorian RACGP–RANZP liaison subcommittee, and is the RACGP representative for Mental Health Australia and the MHPN clinical education committee.

-Cathy is an experienced facilitator of case consultation groups for RACGP and ASPM and a provider of clinical supervision.
+Cathy is an experienced facilitator of case consultation groups for the RACGP and the Australian Society for Psychological Medicine (ASPM) and a provider of clinical supervision.
 She is the GP lead at Deakin University Eastern Health Clinical School.

 Dr Libby Hindmarsh